specialprocedures/igdr.ch/content/posts/semnet-intro.md

 $$pairs = \frac{n(n-1)}{2}$$

-### Naive approach
+## Naive approach

-If we were to naively attempt to construct a graph from a modestly-sized set of documents we'd hit problems rapidly.
-For example, 10,000 documents is about 50 million pairs to check, for 100,000 it's around 5 billion!
+If we were to naively attempt to construct a graph from a modestly-sized set of documents we encounter problems early on with modestly-sized corpora.
+For example, building a graph from 10,000 documents would entail operations across 50 million pairs, for 100,000 it's around 5 billion!

 Iterating over each pair is of course very slow.
-Faster approaches exist, but here we run into a larger problem: it's memory intensive:
+Faster approaches exist via [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.DistanceMetric.html), but here we run into a larger problem: it's memory intensive:

 ```python
 from sklearn.metrics import DistanceMetric